twbs/bootstrap-sass/README.md

 @import "bootstrap";
 ```

 Make sure the file has `.css.scss` extension (or `.css.sass` for Sass syntax).

-If you have just generated a new Rails app, it may have an `application.css` file instead.
+If you have just generated a new Rails app,
+it may come with a `.css` file instead.
 If this file exists, it will be served instead of Sass, so remove it:

 ```console
 $ rm app/assets/stylesheets/application.css